jvanasco/pyramid_formencode_classic/README.md

 Version 0.7.0 offers minimal breaking changes against earlier versions while fixing some issues.

+## Under the Hood

+A `FormStash` object saves the parsed form data into a `ParsedForm` dict.

+    FormStash.parsed_form: ParsedForm = {}

+The `ParsedForm` dict has 4 entries, which are all dicts:

+    results
+    errors
+    defaults
+    special_errors

+`results`, `errors` and `defaults` have accessor properties on the FormStash object.

+The `special_errors` entry saves information about special errors, such as "nothing_submitted".

+### Error Concepts

+For the purpose of this package, errors can be grouped into two concepts:

+meta-errors
+    Errors about the Form itself, such as:
+        "There is an error with the form"
+        "nothing was submitted."
+field-errors
+    Errors for specific fields

+#### meta-errors: Error_Main or error_main_key

+To integrate meta-errors into the form, the FormStash will create an "Error_Main" entry in the `PrasedForm["errors"]`  dict, which is available as `FormStash.errors`.

+`Error_Main` is a key in the `FormStash.error` (`ParsedForm["errors"]`) Dict which corresponds to the main message of a form failure.

+The `set_error` routine will integrate meta errors, such as `nothing_submitted` into the `Error_Main` text, when setting the main form error.

+#### field errors

+The `errors` dict will contain the field errors as validated.

 ### Versioning Policy

 This project using a Semantic Versioning Policy: `Major.Minor.Patch`.